 Why I’m Awesome (and Memorable)

-Your last paragraph needs to be memorable.
+In order to really crack the cover letter and make sure it’s not forgotten, your last paragraph needs to be memorable.
 Your future employer needs to remember you.
 So you need to explain why you’re amazing, what it is about you that makes you think you can do a great job.